nwthomas/website/README.md

 ## GETTING STARTED 💭

 This is the Github repository for my personal website.
-The entire site revolves around the idea of content discoverability, as I built it to allow others to more easily consume content that I create.

-Also, making this site gave me the opportunity to really stretch out and craft a site that felt was mine.
+Making this site gave me the opportunity to really stretch out and craft a site that felt was mine.

 Welcome.
 I hope you enjoy the site as much as I enjoyed making it.

 ![Website screenshot](./assets/website-screenshot-homepage.png)

-## TABLE OF CONTENTS 📚
+## TABLE OF CONTENTS 🌀

 - [Getting Started](#getting-started)
 - [Technology Stack](#technology-stack)